 Depending on the situation, verification can include:

-- a property inspection (proper notice)
+- a property inspection with proper notice

 - photos of visible exterior issues